Hey, you! Not to excite you more, but you are heading to the most honest (and beautiful as per me) province in the Philippines.

 1:30 PM – PAG-ASA Tukon Weather station

 Just a few minutes away from Tukon Church is the PAG-ASA Weather Station of Basco.
-Since the province is prone to typhoons, it has its own weather station with a gorgeous rolling hills view outside.
+Since the province is prone to typhoons, it has its weather station with a gorgeous rolling hills view outside.

 1:45 PM – Fundacion Pacita

-Fundacion Pacita is the most expensive hotel in the island.
-Well, just imagine staying in a hotel on a top of a hill overlooking Pacific Ocean, it sure is supposed to be expensive.
+Fundacion Pacita is the most expensive hotel on the island.
+Well, just imagine staying in a hotel on a top of a hill overlooking the Pacific Ocean, it sure is supposed to be expensive.
 We only by-passed it because the hotel no longer allows tourists on their grounds to respect their guests’ privacy.

 2:15 PM – Didawud Idjang

 Didawud Idjang is a rock formation that our guide told us to be the shelter of the first people, then the locals during the 2nd World War.

 The Japanese reached Batanes during World War II, and during those times, they slaved the Ivatans to dig a tunnel for them to hide.
 This tunnel is still alive as of today, but tourists are not encouraged to enter and explore it because wild animals like snakes might have inhabited deep the pit.

 My favorite of all the North Batan spots is the Valugan Boulder Beach.
 Valugan means “east” in Ivatan, and it is the perfect name for a beach on the east side of Batan Island.